About Building Your Survey

 When Not to Use “Show To” Functionality

-The use of Quick Add Display Logic is typically limited to introduction instruction messages (added with the Descriptive Text question type) and Text Entry questions which may only be shown to evaluators.
+The use of Quick Add Display Logic is typically limited to introduction instruction messages (added with the text / graphic question type) and Text Entry questions which may only be shown to evaluators.

 We recommend showing all quantitative questions to all evaluators (including self-evaluations), in order for the data to be directly comparable in reports and raw data.
 Gap Assessment Tables in the subject report are dependent on the subject and their evaluators answering the very same quantitative questions.